valderman/ccwf/README.md

   arbitrary (but consistent; i.e. will always be the same).
   If `menuorder` is either `none` or a negative number, the page will not appear in the main menu at all (but can, of course, still be linked manually).

+### Creating a page with a submenu

+See the section [creating a page](#create_page); more specifically, the discussion of the `submenu` metadata item.

+### Creating a page with a quickref bar

+In addition to the left sidebar containing the website's main menu, pages on course websites may have a right hand sidebar, called the "quickref bar".
+This sidebar is intended for pages that contain a *lot* of text, such as language definitions or descriptions of major course projects.

+To create such a sidebar, insert a `div` HTML element with the `quickref` CSS class anywhere on the page.
+(We really suggest you put it at the top though, so it's easy to find when you need to change it.)
+In this element you can then put any markdown or HTML that you wish.
+In our recommended use case, this would be a heading and a bulleted list of links to anchors inserted somewhere on the page.
+Anchors are inserted just like how they are inserted for use with a submenu.

+The file `pages/quickref.md` contains an example usage of the quickref bar.

 Troubleshooting